We may receive compensation when you click on links to products from our partners.

-- Plan your content: One of the biggest mistakes small business owners make in social media is neglecting to post content.
-Create a social media calendar to define the dates, platform, content type, and posting frequency.
-If time is really at a premium, use one of the free or low-cost social media management tools to upload planned posts automatically.
+- Plan your content: A common mistake among small business owners is failing to regularly post content on social media.
+Establish a social media calendar that outlines the dates, platforms, content types, and posting frequencies.
+If time is scarce, consider utilizing one of the free or affordable social media management tools to schedule posts for automatic upload.

 - Please the eyes: It doesn’t matter what you do or sell, you have to use eye-catching images.
 People won’t sit and read a lot of text simply because there’s a bold headline.
 If you’re not a graphics genius, don’t despair.
 There are several free tools online where you can find great graphics and customize templates to fit your needs.

 - Go all in: Engagement goes well beyond posting content.
 To use social media effectively, you have to find relevant and complementary sites, blogs, and experts, follow them, and share their content.
 Post and share information that fits the interests of your target audience.